Paul Pogba: Youth

-Pogba began his international career for France with the national youth football team and earned caps at all levels for which he was eligible.
+Pogba began his international career for France with the national youth football team.
 Prior to his international debut, Pogba was named captain of the under-16 team by coach Guy Ferrier.
 He made his youth international debut on 23 September 2008 in the team's opening match of the campaign against Wales in Llanelli.
 France won the match 4–2.
 Under Pogba's leadership, the team recorded impressive victories over Uruguay and Italy in the Tournoi du Val-de-Marne and defeated the Republic of Ireland by an aggregate score of 8–2 over the course of two matches.
 On 31 January 2009, he scored his first youth international goal in the 2009 Aegean Cup Final against Norway.
 The goal gave France a 1–0 lead and the team won the match 2–1 to win the tournament.

 He was a part of the team that played at the 2010 UEFA European Under-17 Championship scoring both of his goals with the team at the tournament.
 He scored the only goal in the team's 1–0 victory over Portugal in the group stage and netted his second in the team's 2–1 loss to England in the semi-finals.
 Following the departure of Ferrier as the team's youth international coach, Pogba was re-instated as captain at his age level by new coach Pierre Mankowski.
 Mankowski had previously been the assistant manager of the senior national team under the reign of Raymond Domenech.
 Pogba made his under-18 debut on 27 October 2010 at the Tournio de Limoges against Greece in a 4–1 victory.
 On 24 March 2011, Pogba scored his first goal with the team netting the game-winning goal in a 2–1 win over Germany.
 The goal was scored from over 30 m out.